jeremyikwuje/monierate-website/src/blog/top-bitcoin-exchanges-in-nigeria-with-lightning-network-support.md

 ![Paxful website](https://monierate.com/uploads/screenshot-paxful.com-2023.08.03-23_38_46.png)

-Paxful is a top P2P online marketplace for Bitcoin trading, once popular among Nigerians.
+Paxful is a top P2P online marketplace for Bitcoin trading, once a leading bitcoin exchange in Nigeria.
 It supports Lightning Network for BTC transactions.
 Accessible via web and mobile app (Apple/Android).
 To begin buying Bitcoin, create and verify your [Paxful](https://paxful.com/) account.

 ### How to Buy Bitcoin in Nigeria on Paxful
 To buy Bitcoin on Paxful and use Lightning Network: